actions/setup-python/README.md

 pypy-3.7-nightly # Python 3.7 and nightly PyPy
 ```

-Note: `pypy2` and `pypy3` are deprecated and are not available in newer images.
-Use the format above.
+Note: `pypy2` and `pypy3` have been removed in v3.
+Use the format above instead.

 # Caching packages dependencies